dua-malik/dua-malik/README.md

 - Data Mining
 - Probability and Statistics for Data Science
 - Project Management
-- ArcGIS (Geospatial Data Analysis)
+- Geospatial Data Analysis
+- Applied Regression Analysis
+- Agent-Based Optimization
 - Biostatistics

 <br>📧 Shoot me an email at duajmalik@gmail.com or connect with me on LinkedIn! :)